Who are the Wise and Foolish virgins in our day?

 Notice that in Yahushua’s definition of the wise man in Matt 7:24, the word ‘wisdom’ appears as an action word, revealed in the action of building an undefiled house, a proper habitation in which Yahushua will live within us.

-Sin, on the other hand, is defined as disobedience of Torah (1John 3:4), and is thus the opposite of wisdom.
+Sin, on the other hand, is defined as transgression of [disobedience to] the Law [‘Torah] (1John 3:4), and is thus the opposite of wisdom.
 All disobedience of Torah is called iniquity, Strong’s number <458>, and is again seen as the realm of the Foolish in Matt 7:23 and Matt 13:41.

 But how do we gain obedience, and wisdom?